extract

 Multi-structure ensembles

-• Accepts multiple input PDBs (identical atom ordering is validated at the head/tail of each file).
-Each structure is processed independently and the union of selected residues is applied to every model so that outputs remain consistent.
+extract accepts multiple input PDBs (identical atom ordering is validated at the head and tail of each file).
+Each structure is processed independently and the union of selected residues is applied to every model so outputs stay consistent.

 CLI options